Dan J. Harkey

 Article:

-California's social structure and tax system have long been a source of envy for its peers.
-However, the top 10% of California's tax-paying subset, a group with a significant tax burden, is now being asked to pay even more.
-This group, contributing 76% of available income taxes and 18% of property taxes, is targeted for additional taxes.
-The question arises: Why are these figures, 76% and 18%, not enough?
-California's 'soak the rich' mentality is potentially impacting the financial stability of this group.
+California’s social structure and tax system have long been a source of envy for its peers.
+However, the top 10% California’s tax-paying subset, a group with a significant tax burden, is now being asked to pay even more.
+This group, which contributes 76% of available income taxes and 18% of property taxes, is targeted for additional taxation.
+The question arises: Why are these figures — 76% and 18 — not enough?
+California’s 'soak the rich’ mentality is potentially impacting the financial stability of this group.

-Mansion taxation, a term used to refer to expensive homes, is a reality in Los Angeles.
+Mansion taxation, a term referring to the taxation of expensive homes, is a reality in Los Angeles.
 However, the way these taxes are collected is a cause for concern.
-They are imposed on all property sales, residential, multi-tenant rentals, or commercial.
-This is a clear case of taxing the rich, a move that may seem appealing on the surface but is a disguised fraud against the property owners.
-The term 'mansion' is a misnomer as the tax applies to all properties, not just mansions, which is an apparent injustice and a cause for concern.
+They are imposed on all property sales, including residential, multi-tenant rentals, and commercial properties.
+This is a clear case of taxing the rich, a move that may seem appealing on the surface but is a disguised tax on property owners.
+The term ‘mansion’ is a misnomer as the tax applies to all properties, not just mansions, which is an apparent injustice and a cause for concern.

 Map of Los Angeles: